licht1stein/telegram-exception-alerts/README.md

 ```

 ## Sending messages
-You can also use the alerter as a simple way to send messages to Telegram:
+You can also use the `Alerter` as a simple way to send messages to Telegram:

 ```python
 from telegram_exception_alerts import Alerter